Affordable Care Act | ACA

 - Part I reports information about you and the State of Arizona.

-- Part II reports information about the coverage offered to you by the State of Arizona, the affordability of the coverage offered, and the reason why you were or were not offered coverage.
+- Part II reports information about the coverage offered by the State of Arizona, the affordability of the coverage offered, and why you were or were not offered coverage.

 - Part III reports information about the individuals covered under your plan, including dependents.